AugustinCablant/AugustinCablant/README.md

-### Hi there 👋
+Master student at Ensae Paris (National School of Statistics and Economic Administration) and at Sorbonne university in statistics and machine learning.

-I am a second year student at ENSAE Paris (École Nationale de la Statistique et de l'Administration Économique), and I am strongly interested in statistics, Machine Learning, Data Science and Sports science.
+I am strongly interested in statistics, Machine Learning, Data Science and Sports science.
 I plan to continue my studies and then my professional career in these fields.

 🔭 I’m currently working on :
 - estimating the survival function of life annuity sellers as part of a first-year internship at CREST (python and R)